Kaveen-afk/Celestial-Trials/README.md

 did a audio introduction (might be Cringey)
 Used a Macbook to compile the code temprunner and test.py has nothing relevant in the code, they were tests to see if the code would work unfornately it didnt.
+To open the Game and Play run window.py